We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What We Don't Like

-• Can't stand high heat
+• Can't withstand high heat

 If you’re looking for budget nonstick cookware, this three-pack will ensure that you always have a pan on hand.
 It includes an 8-inch, a 9.5-inch, and an 11-inch skillet, so you’ll always have one to cook eggs and another for pancakes.
 They're ideal for beginner cooks just learning to make dishes like pan-seared salmon—send a pan or two to college with your kid.
 Since they’re so inexpensive, they’re ideal for a vacation home, but they’re sturdy enough for home cooking, too.

 These skillets are made from a durable aluminum construction for fast and even heating, and the nonstick surface means your omelet will let go easily when you make breakfast.
 In fact, during testing, we were able to cook both eggs and pancakes with minimal sticking using very little oil.
-The handles stay cool while cooking and the pans are oven-safe to 350 degrees Fahrenheit.
-They’re not as heat resistant as higher-end cookware but can withstand the heat required to finish a steak or keep your side dishes warm.
+The handles stay cool while cooking, and the pans are oven-safe to 350 degrees Fahrenheit.
+They’re not as heat resistant as higher-end cookware, but can withstand the heat required to finish a steak or keep your side dishes warm.

 For easy cleaning, you can put these in the dishwasher.
 They do not include lids but are available in several different colors to match your kitchen or add a pop of color.

-Finish: Traditional nonstick | Oven Safe: 350 degrees | Sizes: 8, 9.5, and 11 inches (included in the set)
+Finish: Traditional nonstick | Oven-Safe: 350 degrees | Sizes: 8, 9.5, and 11 inches (included in the set)

 What We Like